 Digital fabrication is an innovative methodology that blends the benefits of BIM with virtual design and construction (VDC).
 Using BIM-based digital fabrication techniques, designers, contractors, builders, and engineers can improve the efficiency of design, construction, and manufacturing of prefabricated products.
 BIM allows visualization of fabrication designs digitally.

 BIM-based practices promote the integration of design, manufacturing, and construction processes.
 This enables higher transparency, better collaboration opportunities, and interoperability among stakeholders in the digital fabrication process.

 BIM-based digital fabrication reduces the workload of the procurement teams for construction and improves productivity at the same time.
 As the BIM-based digital fabrication empowers designers, builders, and manufacturers to understand the requirements in a better way, the procurement process gets simplified and more efficient.

 3. Improves Productivity of Workflow

-Digitized BIM-based models in the fabrication domain enhance work quality, collaboration and overall productivity.
-As everything is prefabricated first digitally, there is optimal utilization of resources and talent which boosts work efficiency.
+Digitized BIM-based models in the fabrication domain enhance work quality, collaboration, and overall productivity.
+As everything is prefabricated first digitally, there is an optimal utilization of resources and talent which boosts work efficiency.